Anne Perry: Bibliography

 Each series is listed in internal chronological order, according to the author's website.

-The two main series each feature a male and a female protagonist.
-Thomas Pitt is matched with Charlotte; her female society relatives help in the mysteries out of boredom.
-William Monk is matched with Hester Latterly, a Crimean War nurse.
+Perry's two main series each feature a male and a female protagonist.
+Thomas Pitt is matched with his wife Charlotte, while William Monk is matched with Hester Latterly, a Crimean War nurse.
 The Monk mysteries are set earlier in the Victorian era (1850s–1860s) than the Pitt books (1880s–1890s).
-Hester plays a very strong role in these stories; in some cases she is a better investigator than Monk.
-The Christmas stories involve minor characters such as sisters, bosses, or grandmothers in a personal crisis at a later Christmas time with a strongly enforced redemption message at the end.